-In casual American English, "The law is not always so easy to follow" sounds like "dhuh LAH ihz NAHT AHL-wayz SOH EE-zee tuh FAH-loh".
-Several things happen here, and the headline one is the Vowel-to-Vowel Linking: a tiny W or Y glide bridges the two vowels.
+Americans pronounce "The law is not always so easy to follow" as "dhuh LAH ihz NAHT AHL-wayz SOH EE-zee tuh FAH-loh" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Vowel-to-Vowel Linking — a tiny W or Y glide bridges the two vowels.
+You'll hear it on law and again on so — what turns word-by-word reading into actual conversation.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.